Amersham Health Centre

 SUNRISE & Saturday appointments are open to all our patients but are particularly aimed at patients who find it difficult to come to surgeries during normal opening hours.

 DUE TO GENERAL PRACTITIONER TRAINING there will be NO AFTERNOON SURGERIES AND THEREFORE NO ROUTINE APPOINTMENTS WITH THE DOCTORS ON THE FOLLOWING AFTERNOONS-

 If you need a doctor in a medical emergency when the surgery is closed for training, please call 08444 77 87 33 for details of how to contact Buckinghamshire Urgent Care, the out of hours emergency service.

 In our last newsletter we reported that this new service would be coming soon.
 The service was officially launched on 12th March and replaces NHS Direct for health information and advice.

 NHS 111 will also take calls from patients needing urgent medical help or advice when the surgery is closed but in a life-threatening situation you should phone 999 instead.

 The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses.
 They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
-That could be A&E, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.

 Where possible, the NHS 111 team transfer you directly to the people you need to speak to.